8 min read

 • Useful multi-instructor and marketplace-style capabilities

-• Strong middle ground between usability and features
+• Good middle ground between usability and features

-Main tradeoff: advanced setups still need careful stack planning.
+Main tradeoff: the more capable features require the Pro upgrade.
+Advanced setups still need careful stack planning.

 Related reading: LearnDash vs LearnPress vs Tutor LMS.

-LifterLMS is often the better option when courses are only part of the business.
-If your model includes memberships, coaching, gated communities, premium access, or long-term learner retention, LifterLMS can make more sense than a course-only plugin.
+LifterLMS has a free core on WordPress.org that covers the basics well.
+It becomes particularly useful when courses are only part of the business.
+If your model includes memberships, coaching, or long-term learner retention, LifterLMS can make more sense than a course-only plugin.

 Why it stands out: